How to appoint a company director in Singapore

-A company in Singapore is required to appoint at least one director resident in Singapore.
+A company in Singapore is required to appoint at least one resident director in Singapore.
 In a key position in the company, directors are responsible for day-to-day managing the affairs of the company, defining its strategy and approving its annual budget.
+In this article, we explain who qualifies to be a director, what their responsibilities are, and how appointments, resignations, or removals are typically handled under Singapore law.

 A Resident Director under the Company Act is an individual who is a permanent resident or a Singaporean citizen, an EntrePass or Employment Pass (EP) holder.